-Pain and Suffering caused by the semi-truck accident.
+Pain and Suffering caused by the accident.
 There are real costs associated with the severity, duration and nature of an injury in this type of accident.

 These may affect every aspect of your life and your family’s life, including your ability to work and engage in activities that were normal for you before the accident.

 Lost wages.
 Lost wages often become an issue after an accident because of the extent of injuries and recovery time required.
 A person is sometimes able to reduce the financial impact of a truck crash by taking sick leave or vacation time.

 Even so, the person should receive compensation for the work time lost, since he or she would not have used those benefits had it not been for the accident.

 Reduced earning capacity because of long-term injury or disability.
 Accidents involving trucks can cause permanent or long-term injuries or disabilities.
 These will factor into the compensation if they permanently or temporarily affect a person’s ability to earn a living or to earn a living at the same level he or she maintained before the accident.

 These costs might also include retraining or education necessary as a result of the injuries caused by the accident.